awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancer-getting-started.md

 Alternatively, to create an Application Load Balancer, see [Getting Started with Application Load Balancers](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancer-getting-started.html) in the *User Guide for Application Load Balancers*\.
 To create a Classic Load Balancer, see [Create a Classic Load Balancer](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-getting-started.html) in the *User Guide for Classic Load Balancers*\.

 ## Before You Begin<a name="prerequisites"></a>
 + Decide which Availability Zones you will use for your EC2 instances\.
 Configure your virtual private cloud \(VPC\) with at least one public subnet in each of these Availability Zones\.
+These public subnets are used to configure the load balancer\.
+You can launch your EC2 instances in other subnets of these Availability Zones instead\.
 + Launch at least one EC2 instance in each Availability Zone\.
 Ensure that the security groups for these instances allow TCP access from clients on the listener port and health check requests from your VPC\.
 For more information, see [Target Security Groups](target-group-register-targets.md#target-security-groups)\.

 ## Step 1: Choose a Load Balancer Type<a name="select-load-balancer-type"></a>